clojurebridge-berlin/clojurebridge-berlin.github.io/docs/coaches_training.deck.md

 ### Who are you?
 * What's your name?
 * What are your pronouns?
-* Have you been to a ClojureBridge or similar workshops before?
-How many?
+* How many ClojureBridge or similar workshops have you been to?
 * What's your favorite place in Berlin?
 * What's the most non-coding thing you do?

 # What's a ClojureBridge?